Group rings and hyperbolic geometry: Extremal graphs

 To prove the induction step, suppose we know the statement for $P_{k+1}$.
 Since it has at least $2^{k+1}$ vertices an no two consecutive vertices have the same color, at most $\lceil|P_{k+1}|/2\rceil$ have the color $r_{k+1}$, so that $P_k$ has at least $2^k$ vertices.
 Suppose two consecutive vertices $v,w$ in the sequence $P_k$ have the same color.
 Then $r_v=r_w$ and the two vertices are connected by a path (of length at most $2^n$) in $P_n$ through colors $\{k+1,\dots,n\}$ in which all vertices have radii $\leq r_v=r_w$ by our choice of ordering.
 Therefore, Lemma \ref{centerdistance}.1 implies:

 This contradicts the second hypothesis of our proposition.
 So, we have shown that $v$ and $w$ have different colors, completing the induction step.

 We have shown $P_1$ has at least two vertices and consecutive ones have different colors.
 This is absurd since all vertices of $P_1$ have the same color.
-So, we arrive at a contradiction to our initial assumption, and conclude that all embedded paths in $\Gamma_{\mu}(Y)$ have length $\leq 2^n-2$. \end{proof} As a consequence, we see that there is a unique vertex of largest color in each component, and a similar statement for other colors with suitably large radii.
-Recall that $r_1\geq\dots\geq r_n$ so that $r_{\max(V)}=r_1$. \begin{corollary}[Uniqueness] In the sitation of Prop. \ref{pathbound}, if for any pair of distinct vertices of the same color $v,w\in V_i$ we have
+So, we arrive at a contradiction to our initial assumption, and conclude that all embedded paths in $\Gamma_{\mu}(Y)$ have length $\leq 2^n-2$. \end{proof} \begin{remark} As a consequence of our argument, we see that the set $P_1$ has at most one element, as it is colored by a unique color, and an embedded path in $\Gamma_{\mu}$ contains at most one element with the largest color. \end{remark} Recall that $r_1\geq\dots\geq r_n$ so that $r_{\max(V)}=r_1$. \begin{corollary}[Uniqueness] In the situation of Prop. \ref{pathbound}, if for any pair of distinct vertices of the same color $v,w\in V_i$ we have

 then there is at most one vertex of color $i$ in each component of $\Gamma_{\mu}(Y)$. \end{corollary} \begin{proof} Assume $v$ and $w$ are in the same component of $\Gamma_{\mu}(Y)$.
 Then, by Proposition \ref{pathbound}, they are connected by an embedded path $P$ of length at most $2^{n}-2$.
 Therefore, Lemma \ref{centerdistance}.1 implies that $|c_v-c_w|\leq 2(r_{1}-r_i)+2\mu+(10+2n)\delta+4\epsilon$, contradicting the hypothesis.
 So, $v$ and $w$ must be in different components. \end{proof}